Practice-related competencies in the master's program AKOEM

 Module 9, “Research Orientation and Project Management,” focuses on career planning both within and outside the university, while also teaching and testing project management skills.
 We are currently also focusing on science communication.
 You can contribute your own projects to this module at any time, and we will provide you with individualized support.

-Career tip of the month January 2026: Blue Book Traineeship Programme
+Career tip of the month May 2026: Working in the Foundation Sector

 At this point, we draw attention each month to a website or institution that provides valuable career guidance for students in our Master's program "Ancient Cultures of the Eastern Mediterranean (AKOEM)".

-Here is the tip we posted last month once again:
+Here is the tip we posted last month:

 Information portal of the university of Münster for career orientation